 The Value Proposition is the reason why customers turn to one company over another.
 It solves a customer problem or satisfies a customer need.
 Each Value Proposition consists of a selected bundle of products and/or services that caters to the requirements of a specific Customer Segment.
-Some Value Propositions may be innovative and represent a new offer.
+In this sense, the Value Proposition is an aggregation, or bundle, of benefits that a company offers customers.
+Some Value Propositions may be innovative and represent a new or disruptive offer.
 Others may be similar to existing market offers, but with added features and attributes.